Are Volvos good cars, are they reliable, and should you buy one? Get the full scoop.

 Needless to say, Volvos have a distinct Swedish styling that you won’t get from any other automaker, styling that most would consider attractive.
 Those who don’t like it certainly won’t hate it either.

 So, are Volvos attractive?
 Yes.
 Volvos are among the most distinctive and best-looking cars on the road.

-The Verdict On Volvo Cars
+Volvo Cars FAQs